Convex-Dev/design/docs/cad/003_encoding/README.md

 An implementation MUST NOT allow a Ref as a a valid encoding in its own right: it must be included in another encoding.

-Ref encodings are used as substitutes for child values contained within other cell encodings subject to the following rules:
+Ref encodings are used for child values contained within other cell encodings subject to the following rules:
 - They MUST be used whenever the child cannot be embedded (i.e. is a branch cell).
 - They MUST NOT be used when the child cell is embedded.

-These rules are necessary to ensure uniqueness of the parent encoding (otherwise, there would be two versions, one with an embedded child and the other with a external ref ).
+These rules are necessary to ensure uniqueness of the parent encoding (otherwise, there would be two or more encodings for many values, e.g. one with an embedded child and the other with a external branch ref ).

 ### `0x21` Address